Common Challenges When Using SDKs and How to Overcome Them

 - Use Version Locking: Tools like

-(for Python) allow you to lock the SDK version to prevent unintentional updates.
+(Python) allow you to lock the SDK version in your project to prevent unexpected updates.

 5. Security Concerns